SunnyDeng/azure-content-dede/articles/active-directory/active-directory-saas-google-apps-tutorial.md

 <properties
-   pageTitle="Tutorial: Integrieren von Google Apps in Azure Active Directory | Microsoft Azure" description="Erfahren Sie, wie Sie Google Apps mit Azure Active Directory verwenden können, um einmaliges Anmelden, automatisierte Bereitstellung und mehr zu aktivieren!" services="active-directory" documentationCenter="" authors="liviodlc"
+   pageTitle="Tutorial: Integrating Google Apps with Azure Active Directory | Microsoft Azure" description="Learn how to use Google Apps with Azure Active Directory to enable single sign-on, automated provisioning, and more!" services="active-directory" documentationCenter="" authors="liviodlc"